How He Died

-By all accounts, Devon’s last day of life was pretty glorious.
+By all accounts, my son Devon’s last day of life was pretty glorious.
 He was on the island of Kauai for a destination wedding with people he barely knew, which is typical of Devon: he met complete strangers, everyone loved him and they became friends.
-He had met a young woman on a dating app who was going to be a bridesmaid in a wedding.
-Devon had previously lived on Kauai, so he knew Kauai like a local and was able to show everyone all of the island’s lesser-known gems, which is also typical of Devon- knowing the best places.
+He had met a young woman on a dating app who would be a bridesmaid at a wedding on Kauai.
+Devon had previously lived on Kauai, so he knew the island like a local and was able to show everyone all of its lesser-known gems.
+Knowing the best places was also typical of Devon.
+The young woman said yes, come along, so off he went to his favorite island.

 The wedding was on Saturday night and the pictures are fantastic.
-In the pictures, everyone has great big smiles and Devon checked off one last thing on his bucket list – he danced.
+Everyone has great big smiles and Devon checked off one last thing on his bucket list – he danced.
 He could never be talked into dancing, but I have pictures of him dancing at the wedding until he was soaked in sweat.
-The next day, Sunday, would be a day of packing but first, one last time at the beach.
-The sun, the sand, the surf, the mountains – it just doesn’t get any better.
-As they were leaving the beach, I am told that Devon said to everyone, choose a rock.
-Let’s put our cares and worries and anxieties into our rock and toss it into the ocean; leave them here on the island, don’t take them with you.
+I feel like he pretty much crossed off most things on his bucket list.
+Except for marriage, a family, and a long life.That was not to be.
+Before packing on Sunday, one last time at the beach.
+The sun, the sand, the surf, the mountains, being young; a glorious day.
+As they were leaving the beach, I am told Devon asked everyone to wait for a minute.
+Choose one of the rocks here on the beach, he said.
+Let’s put our cares, worries, and anxieties into our rocks and toss them into the ocean; leave them here on the island, don’t take them with you.
 The ocean will cleanse them for us.
-This is the penultimate picture that I have of Devon – he is throwing the rock, along with all of his worries and anxieties, into the ocean.
+This is the penultimate picture I have of Devon; he is throwing a rock, filled all of his worries and anxieties, into the ocean.
 I feel like he purified his soul before death, and that brings me some comfort.

-The last picture that I have of Devon is from the back.
+The last picture I have of Devon was taken from the back, as they were all walking back to the rental house.
 He is standing in his bathing suit taking a picture of the island he loved so dearly.
-He had lived there, he had thousands of pictures, but he was so appreciative that he paid homage to the beauty with just one more photo.
-Someone who was above Devon on the climb back to the house they stayed at took a picture too and he included Devon.
-I think it is the last picture of Devon.
+He had lived there, and he had thousands of pictures, but he was so appreciative of the beauty that is Kauai that he stopped for a picture.
+Someone who was above Devon on the walk back to the house stopped to take a picture too, and this included Devon.
 How funny life is; we just don’t know when it will be the last time we get to do something.
-In the picture, Devon is tanned, in his bathing suit, and the scenery is lush.
-And this: next to him, off to his right side is a green orb.
-Orbs are said to be spirits; of course, skeptics claim they are dust.
-The person who sent the photo to me said there weren’t any orbs on any of the other 1,000 pictures he took that week.
+In the picture, Devon is in his bathing suit, tan from the sun, standing in the lush land of what is called the Garden Island.
+And this: next to him, off to his right side is a green orb, which some say are spirits.
+Of course, skeptics claim they are dust.
+The person who sent the photo to me said there weren’t any orbs on any of the other hundreds of pictures he took that week.
 I like to think that a spirit was there – God, an angel, my mom – to guide him to the next life.
-I like to think that someone waits for all of us, and no one dies alone. ( I have had some experiences with that- see my post on my mother’s death.)
+I believe that someone waits for all of us, and no one dies alone.
+That comforts me too.

 To the house they went.
 Everyone wanted one last swim in the pool that night.
-Young, happy people laughing and having fun – what could be better?
 There was a contest of who-can-hold-their-breath-the-longest while swimming underwater.
-Of course, Devon could hold his the longest; as a scuba diver, he practiced it often.
 It was so casual, I am told.
-There wasn’t a splash, or a fuss, or bubbles, or anything; Devon just stopped moving.
-In front of 15 or so people, in five feet of water, my son stopped moving.
+There wasn’t a splash, or a fuss, or bubbles, or anything; he just stopped moving.
+In front of fifteen or so people, in five feet of water, my son stopped moving.
 We get it, someone said.
-You can hold your breath for a long time.
+You are a scuba diver and can hold your breath for a long time.
 Stop it, someone else said, it isn’t funny anymore.
-And then someone jumped in and chaos followed.
+And then someone jumped in to check on him and chaos followed.
 CPR was done and an ambulance was called.
 They worked on him for hours in the ER but Devon could not be saved.

-My beloved son was birthed into the afterlife that he believed in from the warm water of the pool on an island he loved.
+My beloved son was birthed into the afterlife that he believed in from the warm water of a pool on the island he loved.